kubernetes-sigs/kubebuilder/docs/book/basics/simple_controller.md

 ContainerSetController has a single annotation:

-- `// +kubebuilder:rbac` creates RBAC rules in the `config/rbac/group_kind.yaml` files when `make` is run.
+- `// +kubebuilder:rbac` creates RBAC rules in the `config/rbac/rbac_role.yaml` file when `make` is run.
-  This will ensure the Kubernetes ServiceAccount running the controller can read / write to the Deployment API
+  This will ensure the Kubernetes ServiceAccount running the controller can read / write to the Deployment API.

 ContainerSetController has 2 variables: